Improvements ensure clean water for Red Springs

-Red Springs’ water treatment plant (WTP) was built in 1969 with a capacity of 1.0 million gallons per day (MGD) and consisted of one static aerator, one flash mixing basin, one flocculation basin, one sedimentation basin, and three pressure sand filters.
+Red Springs’ water treatment plant (WTP) was built in 1969.
+It had a 1.0 million gallons per day (MGD) capacity.
+The plant included one static aerator and one flash mixing basin.
+It also had one flocculation basin and one sedimentation basin.
+The plant had three pressure sand filters.
 The WTP was expanded to 1.5 MGD in the mid-1980s.

-While the WTP processes were effective and the Town was safely treating water to all required standards, the equipment was showing its age at the more than 50-year-old WTP, which is the Town’s sole, reliable source of potable water.
-That coupled with the fact there was only one treatment train, which made it nearly impossible to meet water demand and perform needed maintenance/repairs, left the Town in a precarious position.
+While the WTP processes were effective, the Town treated water safely and met all required standards.
+However, the equipment showed its age at the WTP, which was more than 50 years old.
+This WTP is the Town’s sole, reliable source of potable water.
+That coupled with the fact there was only one treatment train left the Town in a precarious position.
+It was nearly impossible to meet water demand and perform needed maintenance/repairs.

-Another significant problem: the Town estimated that close to 50% of the water from their groundwater supply wells was not being billed due to losses from several areas, including WTP filter backwash, spilled water at the static aerator, losses at the sedimentation basin, unmetered use throughout Town, and leaks and water main breaks within the distribution system.
-This led to higher operational and maintenance costs with less revenue to pay for needed repairs and maintenance of the system.
+Another significant problem: the Town estimated that close to 50% of the water from their groundwater supply wells was not being billed due to losses from several areas.
+These areas included WTP filter backwash, spilled water at the static aerator, losses at the sedimentation basin, unmetered use throughout Town, and leaks and water main breaks within the distribution system.
+This led to higher operational and maintenance costs.
+Furthermore, there was less revenue to pay for needed repairs and maintenance of the system.

-Planning for upgrades to the Town’s water treatment and distribution system began in late 2017 with WithersRavenel, and included examining options for replacing the WTP, improving the three groundwater supply wells, completing elevated tank upgrades, and replacing some failing galvanized water lines in the Town.
+Planning for upgrades to the Town’s water treatment and distribution system began in late 2017 with WithersRavenel.
+The plan reviewed options to replace the WTP and improve the three groundwater supply wells.
+It also included upgrades to the elevated tank and replacement of failing galvanized water lines in Town.

-WithersRavenel helped the Town successfully apply for and receive more than $9 million in USDA-RD grant and low-interest loan funding to cover the system’s significant rehabilitation and replacement needs.
-The Preliminary Engineering Report (PER) was completed and funding for the project was allocated in July 2018, and design for the project began in January 2019.
+WithersRavenel helped the Town apply for and receive over $9 million in USDA-RD grants and low-interest loans.
+This funding covered major system rehabilitation and replacement needs.
+The Preliminary Engineering Report (PER) was completed and funding for the project was allocated in July 2018.
+Design for the project began in January 2019.

 - An all-new WTP filter and chemical storage building (with space for a third membrane assembly to be added in the future)